ACCREDITED CLINICAL NUTRITIONIST, SPORTS NUTRITIONIST: BONDI JUNCTION, SYDNEY & ONLINE

 1. Private Practice

-Nutritionists in private practice, like Jake Biggs, work one-on-one with clients to provide personalised dietary advice.
+Clinical Nutritionists in private practice, work one-on-one with clients to provide personalised dietary advice.
 They assess clients’ unique needs and goals, offering customised meal plans, guidance on food choices, and support in managing health conditions.

 2. Sports Nutrition

-Sports nutritionists help athletes optimise performance through diet.
+Sports nutritionists help individuals optimise performance through diet.
 They provide advice on fuel for training, competition, and recovery, ensuring athletes are properly nourished for peak performance.

 3. Chronic Disease Management